dat-adi/dotfiles/README.md

 ## 30/04/2021
 Discovered [dotbot](https://github.com/anishathalye/dotbot#getting-started).
-My setups only continue to be easier to set up.
+My setup only continues to be easier to set up.

 At this point, all I need to do in order to set myself back up, would be a simple few lines.